Warning: Do not plug in or power on your robot. You will be prompted to do so at a later step in the Get Started Guide.

 5. Now that the carriage is out of the way, the two screws for bottom locking bracket is accessible.

-Using your 3 mm Allen key, remove the screws.
+Using your 3 mm hex key, remove the screws.

-Using your 3 mm Allen key, remove the screw and small L shaped locking bracket.
+Using your 3 mm hex key, remove the screw and small L-shaped locking bracket.